DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: APPROACH

 \subsection{Difference features in testing}

-During testing, as shown in Fig. \ref{train_DDCNN}, the input $x_i$ to DCNN\_1 is the sample to be tested (this sample can be from any fault categories), while DCNN\_2 and its input are replaced by the pre-computed feature representation $\bar{\phi_2}$. $\bar{\phi_2}$ represent the features of the all-healthy category extracted by DCNN\_2.
-Hence, the difference features calculated during testing are as follows,
+During testing, as shown in Fig. \ref{train_DDCNN}, the input $x_i$ to DCNN\_1 is the sample to be tested (this sample can be from any fault categories), while DCNN\_2 and its input are replaced by the pre-computed feature representation $\bar{\phi_2}$. $\bar{\phi_2}$ represents the features of the all-healthy category extracted by DCNN\_2.
+With $\bar{\phi_2}$, the difference features calculated during the testing are as follows,